Just a 42-year-old mom of 2 in Northern California. My kids are Monkey Monkey(MM) and Drama Llama (DL). I am married to Monkey Hubby (MH).

 ...($0 @ 1/1/19)

 ...Not entirely sure how we will fund this.
 Because my salary decreased by $12,000 this year, this was the obvious thing to give.
-It will have to come from gifts, MH's income, my bonus, and/or shifting money from taxable investments.
+It will have to come from gifts, MH's income, my bonuses, and/or shifting money from taxable investments.
 Funding our IRAs is always our first priority, but just will not be funded from my salary.
+NOTE: For 2019, ended up funding with second job.

 [ ]$7,000 to savings